What Is Wrong With the MTA — and How Could It Get Fixed?

 So there’s been a reluctance to look outside of the relatively near-term agenda when it comes to a term or two in the political timeline.
 With infrastructure you have to look much further out.
 Maybe in your elected cycle you’re only planting some seeds, and you’re not getting as many opportunities to benefit from those openings.

-Until last week, the MTA also didn’t even have a chairman for months.
+Until last week, the MTA hadn’t had a chairman for months.

 We’ve had a tremendous amount of turnover [at the MTA] because of politics and lack of autonomy.
 The MTA needs to have stable leadership, and its leaders should be given the autonomy to execute their vision.
 Because if they’re able to do that, they might want to stick around and stay for six, eight, ten years.
 The problem now is, you had so many different leaders come in.
 Every time a new leader comes, they have to evaluate what’s been done before.
 That takes awhile.
 So the staff, which may have started executing one plan, has to stop, and now they have to evaluate another approach.
 They’re constantly course-correcting.